 If looking for some more rustic and rural scenery when visiting Bangor, my favourite out-of-town hotel option would undoubtedly be the Old Inn Crawfordsburn Hotel (aka Crawfordsburn Inn), simply because it’s surrounded by some of the most magnificent greenery along this coastline.
 Where the Old Inn Hotel is situated in the charming village of Crawfordsburn, where it is set right on the edge of Crawfordsburn Country Park, with a lane connecting directly from the side of the hotel.

 This also marks the start of many of the more exciting walks in the country park, including the Crawfordsburn Viaduct, the Waterfall Trail, and I just personally prefer starting from the village rather than driving into the country park itself.
-Note, if planning on travelling to Crawfordsburn, without a car, the closest train station would be Helen’s Bay found about 1-mile out from the Crawfordsburn Inn.
+Note, if planning on travelling to Crawfordsburn, without a car, the closest train station is at Helen’s Bay on the Belfast to Bangor line (The Gold Coast Trainline) which is about 1-mile out from the Crawfordsburn Inn.

 The Old Inn Crawfordsburn Hotel